patricklam/plam.new-webpage/content/post/20230107-cant-get-there-from-here.md

 </style>

 Citation:
-* André Brett, with maps by Sam van der Weerden. _Can't Get There From Here: New Zealand Passenger Rail Since 1920_.
+* André Brett (text) and Sam van der Weerden (maps). _Can't Get There From Here: New Zealand Passenger Rail Since 1920_.
 Otago University Press, 2021.

 Yesterday I was taking the plane from New Plymouth to Wellington.
 Google Maps says that this is 267km "as the kereru flies" (no crows in Aotearoa) or 361km by road.
 Door-to-door time was 3 hours with a shuttle on the New Plymouth side and transit on the Wellington side, so marginally faster than the 4.5 hours by car that Google Maps reports (and the 9 hours it took us on tourist time when we got a ride with in-laws).